mskcc/cwl-commandlinetools/docs/snpsift/snpsift_5.0.md

-## CWL and Docker for Running Octopus
+## CWL and Docker for Running Snpsift

 ## Version of tools in [docker image](https://hub.docker.com/r/dancooke/octopus/tags)